TeskaLabs/asab/docs/reference/zookeeper/reference.md

 ZooKeeperContainer.state/SUSPENDED!

 When a Zookeeper connection is first created, it is in the LOST state.
-After a connection is established it transitions to the CONNECTED state.
+After a connection is established, it transitions to the CONNECTED state.
-If any connection issues come up or if it needs to connect to a different Zookeeper cluster node, it will transition to SUSPENDED to let you know that commands cannot currently be run.
+If any connection issues come up, or if it needs to connect to a different Zookeeper cluster node, it will transition to SUSPENDED to let you know that commands cannot currently be run.
 The connection will also be lost if the Zookeeper node is no longer part of the quorum, resulting in a SUSPENDED state.

-Upon re-establishing a connection the client could transition to LOST if the session has expired, or CONNECTED if the session is still valid.
+Upon re-establishing a connection, the client could transition to LOST if the session has expired, or CONNECTED if the session is still valid.

-For mor info, visit (https://kazoo.readthedocs.io/en/latest/basic_usage.html#understanding-kazoo-states)
+For more info, visit (https://kazoo.readthedocs.io/en/latest/basic_usage.html#understanding-kazoo-states)

 ## Kazoo

 Kazoo is the synchronous Python library for Apache Zookeeper.

-It can be used directly for a more complicated tasks.
+It can be used directly for more complicated tasks.
 Kazoo `client` is accessible at `ZooKeeperContainer.ZooKeeper.Client`.
 Synchronous methods of Kazoo client must be executed using `ProactorService`.

 !!! example